-The following Practice Management guidance note Produced in partnership with Kim Archer of Archer Associates Ltd provides comprehensive and up to date legal information covering:
+The following Practice Management practice note Produced in partnership with Beth Pipe provides comprehensive and up to date legal information covering:

 The essence of any performance management process is the relationship between employee and manager.
 Both should know what needs to be done to meet their own goals and contribute to those of the organisation as a whole.